Full electrolytic capacitor replacement, preventative or to fix leakage and age-related faults.

 An epic of strife, perseverance and adaptation.
 The NEC PC Engine LT is the 1991 laptop-format PC Engine with a built-in colour LCD.
 Almost always dead from cap leakage.
-This one needed a full recap, a new voltage regulator, and a custom voltage boost and inverter circuit to replace the T500 LCD bias transformer, killed by the electrolyte.
+This one needed a full recap, a new voltage regulator, and an off-the-shelf voltage inverter module to replace the T500 LCD bias transformer, killed by the electrolyte.
 Without that, the screen stays dark.

 Full board recap on this Victor RG-M1 Wondermega (JVC's branding of the Sega Wondermega), complete with a laser sled clean.
 Drew blood for this one; photo evidence in the thread.
 Everything works; the motorised tray is just waiting on a replacement belt.